 A witness, who was not identified in the report, told police he was inside when he heard gunshots.
 He came out and found Ravennell sitting in his wheelchair near a pool of blood and brain matter.
 He died from his injuries.

 Rolland Donall Graves Jr. and Kumasi Shamir Lewis were charged with his murder.
 Graves pleaded to a lesser offense and got off with probation, while the charge against Lewis was dropped, court records show.

 Ravennell was well-known throughout the neighborhood, and everyone came together to mourn his loss, Brooklyn said.

-While the violence has slowed down, it’s still happening.
-Just last month, she witnessed a man get stabbed outside her apartment, she said.
+While the violence has slowed, it’s still happening.
+Just last month, she saw a man get stabbed outside her apartment, she said.

 The trouble started, according to Neighborhood Max, when he broke up with his girlfriend.
 Before he knew it, a group of about five or six guys showed up looking for a fight, he said.